Jfeatherstone/SFMLCollision/README.md

 ## Theory

 There are several aspects to how this library will work, many of which are complicated and so will be overviewed below.
+This information is not necessary to use the tool, but can be helpful to understand what is going on (especially if you want to contribute to the code).

+For information on practical usage of the tool, see the documentation page, which has yet to be created.

 ### Texture to Vertex Conversion